Zookal/magento-mock/README.md

 - Mage_AdminNotification
 - Mage_Adminhtml
 - Mage_Log
+- Mage_Shipping
 - Mage_Tag

-which have hardcoded dependencies through the whole Mage_Adminhtml code (if adminhtml has not been removed).
+which have hardcoded dependencies through the whole Mage_Adminhtml and other modules code (if adminhtml has not been removed).

 The missing models will also be mocked via the PHP set_include_path() method.
 Fully compatible from Magento 1.1.x